docsforadobe/after-effects-plugin-guide/docs/intro/pipl-resources.rst

 PiPL Resources
 ################################################################################

 Originating in Adobe Photoshop over two decades ago, Plug-In Property Lists, or PiPLs, are resources which provide basic information about a plug-in's behavior, without executing the plug-in.
-PiPLs have been largely supplanted within After Effects by `PF_Cmd_GLOBAL_SETUP <#_bookmark80>`__ and dynamic outflags.
-However, for archaeological reasons, the behaviors indicated during PF_Cmd_GLOBAL_SETUP must agree with those in the PiPL.
+PiPLs have been largely supplanted within After Effects by ``PF_Cmd_GLOBAL_SETUP`` (see :ref:`effect-basics/command-selectors.global-selectors`) and dynamic outflags.
+However, for archaeological reasons, the behaviors indicated during ``PF_Cmd_GLOBAL_SETUP`` must agree with those in the PiPL.

 A PiPL specifies the entry point of a plug-in, the display name, as well as the plug-in's match name.
 The match name is a unique, constant identifier, unlike a plug-in's display name, which may be changed dynamically.
 Starting in CC, display names can be up to 47 characters long.
 Previously, they were limited to 31 characters.